 The Battle Against Ransomware

-The UN also concluded that a lack of security awareness and adequate capacities in detecting and responding to malicious ICT activities may lead to an increase in the number of cyber attacks that can be amplified in times during the crisis period such as COVID-19 pandemic when many have been forced to move to the distance way of working.
+The UN also concluded that a lack of security awareness and adequate capacities in detecting and responding to malicious ICT activities might lead to an increase in the number of cyber attacks that can be amplified in times during the crisis period such as the COVID-19 pandemic when many have been forced to move to the distance way of working.
 The rise of targeted ransomware attacks can support this assumption, for instance.

 Defending against Ransomware

-As Ransomware continues to evolve with Ransomware attacks on businesses and government organizations have been skyrocketing, it is wise to remember that an ounce of prevention is worth a pound of cure.
+As Ransomware continues to evolve, with Ransomware attacks on businesses and government organizations have been skyrocketing, it is wise to remember that an ounce of prevention is worth a pound of cure.